Back Home Next

 My shipment hasn't arrived!
 What will you do about it?

-Web site orders more than $30: First we need to wait 30 days to make sure the shipment is really lost.
-At that point I will send you an insurance form to fill out.
+First, we need to wait a few weeks to make sure the shipment is really lost.
+At that point I will either replace the beads (if the order is under $40) or send you an insurance form to fill out (if the order is more than $40 or $50).
 When I receive the form, I will either send you a refund or I will ship you new beads.
-The insurance form is necessary so that I can receive reimbursement from my shipping insurer.
+The insurance form is necessary so I can receive reimbursement from my shipping insurer.
 Although this is a long process, there is really no alternative.
 Customers who refuse to wait for reimbursement and who initiate a credit-card chargeback will not be able to purchase from Purebeads again.

 Why don't you ship by UPS, since it's cheaper?